adobe/aem-core-wcm-components/README.md

 For more information about the Package Manager please have a look at [How to Work With Packages](https://docs.adobe.com/docs/en/aem/6-2/administer/content/package-manager.html) documentation page.

 ## Build

+The project has the following minimal requirements:
+* Java SE Development Kit 8 or newer
+* Apache Maven 3.3.1 or newer

 For ease of build and installation the following profiles are provided: